mburlufung-del/telegrambot/replit.md

 ## Overview

-TeleShop Bot is a Telegram e-commerce bot with an accompanying web-based admin dashboard.
-The system allows administrators to manage products, handle customer inquiries, configure bot settings, and monitor bot statistics through a modern React-based interface.
-The bot integrates with Telegram's API to provide automated customer service and product catalog functionality.
+TeleShop Bot is a Telegram e-commerce bot system comprising a Telegram bot for automated customer service and product catalog functionality, and a web-based admin dashboard.
+The system enables administrators to manage products, handle customer inquiries, configure bot settings, and monitor bot statistics.
+Its business vision is to provide a comprehensive, scalable e-commerce solution for Telegram users, offering a streamlined shopping experience and robust administrative control.

 ## User Preferences